Hallikainen/pygamee/README.md

-# A collection of python projects
+# The highlights of my python projects

 In this repository I have collected some of the coolest python projects I have done during the coding studies:
 - RoboJump 3000 - a platform game made with Python's Pygame module